amspath/wsi-patching-pipeline/README.md

   - `CellVitTissueClassifierFilter`: Using CellVits original tissue classifier, it classifies patches as background using a mobilenetv3.
 - Transforms: For transforming your patches
   - `Macenko Normalizer`: Applies Macenko normalizer, fitting on the first batch it encounters (watch out for the first batch being a background batch).
+- Encoders: For encoding your patches into the right format
+  - `PNGEncoder` Transforming your patches into PNGs.
+Particularly useful for the WebDatasetWriter.

 More to come!
 Request if you would like your stage to be in the library.